oshaughnessy/sierramountainll/_pages/softball/index.md

 #### Juniors Ground Rules

-- 40 foot pitch distance may be used if a pitching mound is available at 40 feet and not 43 feet
+- 40 foot pitch distance may be used if a pitching rubber is not available at 43 feet
 - Parent or coach may serve as umpire if no official is available
 - Use [Little League run rules](https://www.littleleague.org/university/articles/the-10-run-rule-what-parents-need-to-know/): 15 runs @ inning 4, 10 @ 5, 8 @ 6 (CHECK)